Step Up to Higher Education University Foundation Certificate

 Fees

-The course is free of charge for students progressing on to study at Staffordshire University and our associated partner colleges.
-Tailored and individualised guidance on Student Finance is available during the course to support students progressing onto undergraduate programmes at Staffordshire University.
+The course is free of charge for students progressing on to study at University of Staffordshire and our associated partner colleges.
+Tailored and individualised guidance on Student Finance is available during the course to support students progressing onto undergraduate programmes at University of Staffordshire.

 Apply